[Learn Korean I32] -(ㄴ/는)다니(까), -(ㄴ/는)다니까(요), -(ㄴ/는)다고(요)

 What’s the difference between -(ㄴ/는)다니(까) and -(ㄴ/는)다니까(요)?

-They have very similar forms and it’s very confusing.
+They have very similar forms, but they aren’t very clear.

 I will explain the difference with a table.